ModelCitizenPS3/ps3-goodrepos/README.md

 # ps3-goodrepos

-I wrote this script to run on my Playstation 3 (OtherOS) after a fresh install of Fedora 12 (ppc).
+I wrote this script to run on my Playstation 3 (OtherOS) after a fresh install of Fedora 12 (ppc64).
 It deletes all broken yum repo configs (including all RPM-GPG keys) installed by Fedora and replaces them with ones that work.
 It then invokes yum to rebuild its cache and executes a system update.

 ## INSTRUCTIONS